 The Submit button send the form to a web server for processing.
 Insert a Submit button at the end of your long form to save your users from having to scroll to the nearest toolbar.

 For smaller calculators, SpreadsheetConverter automatically updates all cells in a spreadsheet if one of the values is changed, just like Excel does.
-For a very complex web calculator, you have the option of switching to manual updating of the calculator in the Advanced Settings in the Options menu.
+For a very complex web calculator, you have the option of switching to manual updating of the calculator in the Recalculation method setting on the Workbook tab.
 In that case, an Update button is needed to manually initiate the updating of the spreadsheet.

 You can now place also the Update button in any cell, perhaps right after your most popular input fields.